SurfCat-Omicron/Data-Processing/README.md

-# DataTreatment
-Folder containing various modules for data treatment during the PhD at SurfCat
+Folder containing various modules for data processing for the Omicron setup